-A number of activities take place in Whistler Village over the Canada Day Long Weekend including live street entertainment, a farmers market and outdoor concerts.
-In 2020 these events were going to take place from July 1st to 5th before they were cancelled.
-Canada Day in 2021 didn’t reach the same heights as pre-pandemic years, but there were still several activities on offer.
+A number of activities take place in Whistler Village over the Canada Day long weekend including live street entertainment, a farmers market and outdoor concerts.
+In 2023 all main activities took place on Saturday, July 1st.

-There is a yoga class, pancake breakfast, bicycle decoration competition and the People’s Parade.
-Unlike past years, the parade won’t be moving past spectators.
-Instead, visitors can walk around and explore different stations.
+There is a yoga class, pancake breakfast and the People’s Parade.
+Unlike past years, the parade in 2023 didn’t move past spectators.
+Instead, visitors could walk around and explore different stations.

 There are also a few noteworthy sites that have free or by-donation admission on July 1st.
 They include the Whistler Museum and the Squamish Lil’Wat Cultural Centre.

-The schedule of activities on July 1st in 2022 is listed below.
+The schedule of free and paid activities on July 1st in 2023 is listed below.

-- DJ Whitness – opens the main concert at 6:30 pm.
+- DJ ShotSki – opens the main concert at 6:30 pm.

 Whistler Canada Day Parade

-The parade route goes from the north end of the village near the Olympic Plaza and along Village Stroll through the pedestrian streets of the town up to near the base of the Whistler gondolas.
-It’s a great parade with quality entries and it’s not too long or overly spread out.
-The parade is a great community event, in a beautiful location and probably one of our favourites.
+In previous years, the parade went from the north end of the village near the Olympic Plaza and along Village Stroll through the pedestrian streets of the town up to near the base of the Whistler gondolas.
+It was usually a great parade with quality entries and it wasn’t too long or overly spread out.

 Canada Day Concert in Whistler